moj-analytical-services/our-coding-standards/minimum_standards.md

 TODO:  Make this table interactive - user chooses the level of the project and table shows relevant information, making it into a checklist.

 Activity | Level | Why
 --- | --- | ---
 **Structure**||
 Clear separation of parameters, data, and code using a standard directory structure.
 TODO:  Add project templates for R and Python | All | This separates the logic (the code) from the assumptions.
 It should be easy for others to change parameters and data without needing to understand the codebase.
 Code passess relevant linter | Medium + | Our code style will be consistent across projects and makes it easier for others to understand our code.
-Appropriate use of abstractions like functions, packages, modules etc, which has been reviewed by language expert. | Medium + | Makes code easier to understand, maintain, and extend.
+Appropriate use of abstractions like functions, packages, modules etc, which has been reviewed by language expert.
+Generally, most code should be factored out into functinos or other abstractions, and functions should be less than | Medium + | Makes code easier to understand, maintain, and extend.
 If using a notebook for write up, functions are factored out to maintain narrative. | Medium + | Makes the logic easier to follow
 **Reproducibility** ||
 If the output is a report, the write up is fully reproducible in rmarkdown, Jupyter notebooks, or equivalent | Medium + | If we need to review or update the output at a later date, we know how we came to earlier results.